Unusual exchange couplings and intermediate temperature Weyl state in Co3Sn2S2

-In summary, we report the anisotropic magnetic excitations, unusual exchange couplings and the influence of various magnetic orders on the electronic band structures in Weyl semimetal Co$_{3}$Sn$_{2}$S$_{2}$.
-In the higher temperature region $T_{A}<T<T_{C}$, a new Weyl state probably exists.
-Angle-resolved photoemission spectroscopy would be very useful to detect the Weyl points predicted in this temperature region and to distinguish two possible 120$^\circ$ AFM orders owing to the different locations of Weyl points.
-In the low-temperature ground state in $T<T_{A}$, Co$_{3}$Sn$_{2}$S$_{2}$ exhibits very anisotropic in-plane magnetic excitations and the simple FM order is dominated by FM third-neighbor ``across-hexagon" coupling.
-Our work indicates Co$_{3}$Sn$_{2}$S$_{2}$ may be a novel kagome model system for further study on the kagome physics.
-It may be a challenge for DFT methods to evaluate the magnetic interactions and requires the advances in the theory of spin-spin interactions that does not rely on the existence of rigid local moments for instance a linear response type method\cite{Izuyama1963}.
+In summary, we report the anisotropic magnetic excitations, unusual exchange couplings and correlations between various magnetic orders and the electronic band topology in the Weyl semimetal Co$_{3}$Sn$_{2}$S$_{2}$.
+In an intermediate temperature region $T_{A}<T<T_{C}$, a new Weyl state supported by the 120$^\circ$ AFM order is predicted.
+ARPES would be very useful to detect the Weyl points in this temperature region and to distinguish two possible 120$^\circ$ AFM orders.
+Below $T_{A}$, the simple FM order is dominated by FM third-neighbor ``across-hexagon" coupling with a weak frustrated NNN bond.
+We further demonstrate the rigid spin approximation based calculations have shortcomings for extracting reliable magnetic exchange couplings in Co$_{3}$Sn$_{2}$S$_{2}$ and it requires advances in the theory of spin-spin interactions that do not rely on the existence of rigid local moments, for instance direct calculation of dynamic magnetic susceptibility from weak-coupling approaches\cite{Buczek2011,Izuyama1963,Savrasov1998}.